cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 narrative isn't enough to push you forward in a game.

-Overall, while I believe the game overstays its welcome just a touch (much like many of the spirits aboard the ship) I would recommend checking it out and seeing how the formula for management games can be redefined.
+Overall, while I believe the game overstays its welcome just a touch (much like many of the spirits aboard the ship, or maybe this post) I would recommend checking it out and seeing how the formula for management games can be redefined.